 PHYSICAL DIFFICULTY: Easy to moderate.
-With the cold weather, almost all of our birding will be done from the car, along roads, or from buildings.
-We may take some short walks into the snow to search for some specialties, so depending on the snow’s depth, there could be some short, moderately difficult walks.
-We will, however, generally avoid deep snow whenever possible.
-Anyone not wishing to do these walks may bird on their own or warm up in the vehicle.
+With the cold weather, almost all of our birding will be done from or near the car, along roads, or from buildings.
+We may take some short walks into the snow to search for some specialties, so depending on the snow’s depth, there could be some short, moderately difficult walks of several hundred yards each way.
+We will, however, generally avoid deep snow whenever possible, and try to keep our outdoor forays to 30 minutes max.
+Anyone not wishing to do these walks may stay in or near the warm vehicle.

-CLIMATE: Usually extremely cold.
-During the month of February, Duluth averages winter highs of 24°F/-4°C and lows of 6°F/-14°C. On extreme days, highs can drop well below 0°F/-18°C, though this is rare.
-Occasionally, warm and balmy highs of 30 to 40°F (-1 to 5°C) occur.
+CLIMATE: Usually extremely cold – it is essential to come prepared with suitable winter gear including hand and foot warmers.
+Be ready for temperatures below 0°F/-18°C, not counting windchill, and on extreme days it can be significantly colder, though this is unusual.
+On rare occasions, warm and balmy highs of 30 to 40°F (-1 to 5°C) do occur, but don’t expect this.
 Moderate wind is also a reality on the North Shore of Lake Superior and can make the apparent temperature seem much colder.
 Snow is possible throughout the tour.

-ACCOMMODATION: Excellent.
-We typically use respected hotel chains such as Best Western.
+ACCOMMODATION: Very good to excellent.
+We typically use well-known and respected hotel chains such as Best Western.
 All of the hotels have typical amenities, including Wi-Fi.

 PHOTOGRAPHY: While this is a birding tour, Minnesota in winter offers many opportunities for taking excellent photos of most target species, from Gray Gray and other owls to Spruce Grouse, and winter finches coming into the feeders.
 Because the list of target species is low, we often spend more time with individual birds, so this trip is more “photographer-friendly” than average.

 TRAVEL REQUIREMENTS: For US citizens, no special requirements are necessary to visit Minnesota.
 Citizens of Canada may enter the US with a valid passport, and do not need to obtain a visa.
-For citizens of the 38 countries on the visa waiver list (including the UK, Western Europe, Australia, New Zealand, Chile, and Japan – click here for the full list)), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which can be applied for online.
+For citizens of the 38 countries on the visa waiver list (including the UK, Western Europe, Australia, New Zealand, Chile, and Japan – click here for the full list), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which should be applied for online IN ADVANCE OF THE TOUR.
 For all passports, the passport must be valid for at least six months past your intended stay.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 5; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 6; reasonable non-alcoholic beverages with meals; safe drinking water only between meals (tap water is safe to drink in the US, and you are encouraged to fill your water bottles when able); Tropical Birding tour leader with scope and audio playback gear from the evening of day 1 to approximately noon of day 6; ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to approximately noon of day 6; airport shuttle bus on day 1 and day 6; tips for included meals; entrance fees to the sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Accommodation from the night of day 1 to the night day 5; meals from breakfast on day 2 to breakfast on day 6; reasonable non-alcoholic beverages with meals; safe drinking water only between meals (tap water is safe to drink in the US, and you are encouraged to fill your water bottles when able); Tropical Birding tour leader with scope and audio playback gear from the morning of day 2 to approximately noon of day 6; ground transport for the group in a suitable vehicle driven by the guide from the morning of day 2 to approximately noon of day 6; airport shuttle bus on day 1 and day 6; tips for included meals; entrance fees to the sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).